chamilleri/Seneca/README.md

 ## Assumptions:

-- Initial state will have no options selected and the background will be grey
+- Initial state will have no options selected and the background will be grey.
 - Background color indicators most bad to good: red -> orange -> yellow -> blue
-- Only one toggle type will be shown at once (either horizontal or vertical)
+- Only one toggle type will be shown at once (either horizontal or vertical).
+- Vertical toggle shown in the mobile (320px) breakpoint.

 ## Limitations:

+- Having multiple options (>3) on a horizontal toggle, you run into to problem of not having enough space to fit all them all.
-- Multiple questions done as a flat list with 1 question per page (with snap scrolling) - this can be limiting on smaller screens.
+- Since multiple questions are presented as a flat list with 1 question per page (with snap scrolling) - this can be limiting on smaller screens where part of the question is cut off.
+- Background gradient animation is not possible in safari (known limitation).
+The options were to either remove the gradient to be able to transition between colors or to leave the gradient and have instant switches.
+I decided to leave the gradient to demonstrate it in Chrome.